pradeeban/tcia-mediator/docs/source/index.rst

 Once you have received the API key from the developer portal above, you may use your keys to invoke the MEDIator REST API.

+Make sure to append all your RESTful api invocations with &api_key=YOUR-API-UMBRELLA-API-KEY in order to invoke the MEDIator RESTful APIs.

 MEDIator RESTful APIs
 #####################